Lycée Français de Shanghai

-The French School of Shanghai (Lycée Français de Shanghai, LFS) is a French school for children of foreign personnel located in Shanghai, China, with grades preschool to high school (ages 2 to 18).
-Founded in 1996 under the name École Française de Shanghai (EFS), it is currently affiliated with the Agency for French Education Abroad (AEFE) as a contracted school (conventionné).
+The French School of Shanghai (Lycée Français de Shanghai is a French school for children of foreign personnel located in Shanghai, China, with grades preschool to high school (ages 2 to 18).
+Founded in 1995 under the name École Française de Shanghai (EFS), it is currently affiliated with the Agency for French Education Abroad (AEFE) as a contracted school (conventionné).

 The school is governed by the Association des Parents d'Élèves du Lycée Français de Shanghai.

 Shanghai French School belongs to the AEFE (Agency for French Teaching Abroad) network.
-It is an international nonprofit school which welcomes over 1450 students of more than 45 nationalities, from Pre-kindergarten to the French Baccalaureate (from 2 to 18 years old) on its Qingpu and Yangpu campuses.
+It is an international nonprofit school which welcomes over 1530 students of more than 60 nationalities, from Pre-kindergarten to the French Baccalaureate (from 2 to 18 years old) on its Qingpu and Yangpu campuses.